Spectral Evidence of Heavy Nuclei from the Neutron Star Crust in Magnetar Bursts: Radiation process

 \subsection{Observed flux spectrum}

-The intensity considering absorption, coherent scattering, and inverse Compton effects may be estimated as \citep{RybickiLightman1986book},
+The intensity considering absorption, coherent scattering, and inverse Compton effects may be estimated as \citep{RybickiLightman1986book}

-Assuming the photons are isotropic before and after scattering, the differential number $\mathrm{d}N$ or the probability $\mathrm{d}N/N$ of photons in an interval ($\theta,\theta+\mathrm{d}\theta$) can be expressed as,
+Assuming the photons are isotropic before and after scattering, the differential number $\mathrm{d}N$ or the probability $\mathrm{d}N/N$ of photons in an interval ($\theta,\theta+\mathrm{d}\theta$) can be expressed as

-Therefore, we have,
+Therefore, we have

-The observed flux $F_{\nu}$ [erg cm$^{-2}$ s$^{-1}$ Hz$^{-1}$] spectrum is then calculated by,
+The observed flux $F_{\nu}$ [erg cm$^{-2}$ s$^{-1}$ Hz$^{-1}$] spectrum is then calculated by

-where $l_\mathrm{p}$ is the length-scale of the plasma and $D_\mathrm{L}$ is the luminosity distance from observer to the source.
+where $l_\mathrm{p}$ is the length scale of the plasma and $D_\mathrm{L}$ is the luminosity distance from observer to the source.
 In the following, we apply this MEITP spectrum model to the observed magnetar bursts.